Glossary of Terms

 Term: Sometimes called “semester”: See academic year.

-Transcript: Official record of your coursework maintained by the LSSU Registrar’s Office.
+Transcript: Official record of coursework maintained by the LSSU Registrar’s Office.

 Transcript, Official: Mailed directly from principal’s or registrar’s office of issuing institution to LSSU Registrar’s Office.
 It must bear the seal of the institution and signature or stamp of school official.